wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/return-school/includes/3-functionality.md

 #### Persons

 Persons tracked here are contacts.
-In addition to the standard contact data you might expect, in this solution you will find portal access settings, dependent information, and a record of their access, notification, appointments, test results and additional related records to support their return.
+In addition to the standard contact data you might expect, in this solution you will find portal access settings, dependent information, and a record of their access, notification, appointments, test results and other related records to support their return.
 To invite a person to use the portal, set the Requires portal access to Yes.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the portal options setting for a Person row on the Return to School model-driven app.](../media/person-settings.png)](../media/person-settings.png#lightbox)